Policies and forms

 2. Change in family circumstances early in the season, such as moving away from the city

-If there is a shutdown of the Club as a result of COVID-19, the club will provide alternative and/or rescheduled programming consistent with the value of the services paid for.
-If the Club is unable to provide the full value of the services paid for, a credit for future programming will be considered.
-Depending upon the circumstances, the Board of Directors may, in its sole discretion, offer partial refunds credited to his/her Calgary City FC player account to be used towards a future similar or same program.
+If the Club is shut down due to COVID-19, the club will provide alternative and/or rescheduled programming consistent with the value of the services paid for.
+If the Club cannot provide the full value of the benefits paid for, a credit for future programming will be considered.
+Depending upon the circumstances, the Board of Directors may, in its sole discretion, offer partial refunds credited to his/her Calgary City FC player account to be used towards a future similar or identical program.

 Calgary City FC Code of Conduct